 \begin{cor} $\bigoplus_{p \in \mathcal P_k^r} \uqsl w_p$ is an irreducible $\big(\uqsl, \Motz\big)$-bimodule under the action, $(a \times d).(b.w_p) = ab. w_{d\cdot p}$ for $a,b \in \uqsl$ and $d \in \mathfrak{M}_k$, where $d\cdot p$ is as in (\ref{ActionOnPaths2}) below. \end{cor}

 \end{subsection}

 \end{section}

 \begin{section}{The Action on Motzkin Paths and Cellularity} In this section, we define a representation of the Motzkin algebra $\M_k(x)$ on Motzkin paths.
 This action is graded by the rank of the path, and so by taking quotients, we produce, in the case that $x$ is chosen so that $\M_k(x)$ is a semisimple algebra, a complete set of irreducible modules for the Motzkin algebra.
 We show that the Motzkin algebra is cellular in the sense of Graham and Lehrer \cite{GL} and that our Motzkin path modules are isomorphic to the (left) cell modules.
-We then compute the determinant of the Gram matrices of these cell modules inductively and determine for which values of the parameter $x$ the algebra $\M_k(x)$ is semisimple.
-The parameter values where $\M_k(x)$ fails to be semisimple are roots of certain Chebyshev polynomials.